crystal-lang/crystal-book/guides/ci/travis.md

 ## Installing shards packages

-Thanks to the `language: crystal` support, Travis CI automatically runs `shards install`.
-And for faster ci times we may use [caching](#caching)
+In native _runners_ (`language: crystal`), Travis CI already automatically installs shards dependencies using `shards install`.
+To improve build performance we may add [caching](#caching) on top of that.

 #### Using Docker

-When using a containerization service like Docker we will need to run `shards install` explicitly, like this:
+In a Docker-based _runner_ we need to run `shards install` explicitly, like this:

 ```yml
 # .travis.yml